rccordell/s19rm/_posts/2019-02-06-Lab4-LetterpressI.md

 ---
 layout: page
-title: "Lab #4: "
+title: "Lab #4: Composing the Text"
 tags: [lab, fieldbook]
 author: rccordell
-permalink: /labs/Lab3-Archive/
+permalink: /labs/Lab4-Compositing/
 ---

 For today's lab you will set as much as possible of the following poem, which was widely reprinted in nineteenth-century newspapers.
 This version appeared in the *Winchester Home Journal on May 6, 1858.